GluuFederation/docs-management-prod/index.md

  - Only use a numbered list if the order of the list matters
  - A line of a list should not end with a period.
 If it's multiple sentences, like this one, drop the last period
  - Start each item in the list with a capital letter
+ - End each item in the list with at least three spaces.
+This makes sure the line breaks properly
  - To make a bulleted list, start each line with `-`
  - To make a numbered list, start each line with `1.` For example:
  > ```